yapishu/reidwrite/content/post/urbit.md

 an official (but less pensive) description of urbit can also be seen [here](https://urbit.org/posts/overview/) -- or, if you're impatient, this very broad 4 minute overview [video](https://www.youtube.com/watch?v=M04AKTCDavc).

-what i purchased, a star, is one of ~64k stars that will eventually exist on the urbit network, each with the ability to delegate ~64k 'planets', which are intended to be individual human identities. so, i'm buying [address space](https://urbit.org/posts/address-space/) -- one sixty-four thousandth of the eventual total. hopefully in the long term, this can be parlayed into some kind of business arrangement, but of course i'd like to take care of my friends and nudge them into what could be a much better future internet.
+what i purchased, a star, is one of ~64k stars that will eventually exist on the urbit network, each with the ability to delegate ~64k 'planets', which are intended to be individual human identities. so, i'm buying [address space](https://urbit.org/posts/address-space/) -- one sixty-four thousandth of the eventual total. hopefully in the long term, this can be parlayed into some kind of business arrangement, but of course i'd like to take care of my friends and nudge them into what could be stepping stone to a much better future internet.

 the network architecture follows cascading hierarchy: galaxies delegate stars, stars delegate planets... you get it. so, as a star owner, i'll be delegating planets in the (distant?) future.